Home » Recipes » Lamb » Smoked Lamb Neck

 Instructions

-Season lamb neck with rub.
-Try Killer Hogs BBQ Rub for extra flavor.
+Season the lamb neck generously with Killer Hogs BBQ Rub on all sides.